30A’s Artificial Reefs – Everything You Need to Know

 Fish/ Dive Reef Sites

 There are 12 fishing and diving reefs off the coast of 30A at 55-75 foot depths.
 With the exception of Fish Haven #1, Fish Haven #2, and Frangista Reef, all are located within one nautical mile of shore (these three are located within two and four miles).
 As mentioned earlier, reaching them by boat with the aid of a GPS device is the best way to access them—and the GPS coordinates for each dive site can be found on the SWARA website.
 Once you do access the reefs?
 You’re in for a true scuba diving treat!
+These reefs offer some of the best spearfishing in the Gulf for anglers.

 For certified divers, you can’t beat an open water dive among these reefs.
 Emerald Coast Scuba offers all the training and certification resources you need to get started if you’re not already licensed to scuba.
 Keep in mind there are three phases to getting certified: 1) an online 8-hour academics portion (we recommend doing this before your 30A vacation!), 2) Two half-days mastering scuba skills in a pool, and 3) Two open water days in Destin.